NetEase/pomelo-monitor/README.md

 (The MIT License)

-Copyright (c) 2012 Netease inc. and other contributors.
+Copyright (c) 2012-2013 NetEase inc. and other contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the